Foundations of Language I

 You will be introduced to key periods in the history of the English language and characteristic features of the language in these periods.
 You will explore language change with reference to the different levels of language and regional variation and change in English dialects.

-You will also choose two modules from the below:
+You will also choose optional modules from the below:

 Corpus Approaches to Language

 The British National Corpus is a vast collection of over 4,000 English texts, providing a unique record of contemporary spoken and written English.
 In this module you will gain hands-on experience in using this and other computer-based corpora of English to answer questions about language structure and use.